ecilasun/nekosan/README.md

 - Add bus arbiter to support more than one bus master
   - An extra RISCV core perhaps?
 - A more advanced boot ROM image
-  - Current ROM image supports only illegal instruction exception traps and UART program loading
+  - Current ROM image supports only illegal instruction exception traps and UART/SDCard program loading
-  - Might want to extend it to support timer driven interrupts and thread support by default (via ECALL from ELF?)
+  - Might want to extend it to support h/w interrupts for debug support, and simple multitasking support by default (via ECALL from ELF?)
-  - A graphical user interface like before: show SDCard contents & load selection